michaeljh619/Hart-Tools/README.txt

 =======
 Commits
 =======
+02/20/16:
+- Updated File: [Package - sprites] --> Sprite.
+Sprite now supports multiple comparators in its compareTo method.
+Before calling compareTo, a comparator should be called for which comparison you would like to use.
+At the moment, position X, position Y, and ID sorting is available.
+- Updated File [Package - collisions] --> CollisionArea.
+CollisionAreas must now implement methods for getting extreme left, right, top, and bottom endpoints.
+This is crucial to collision handling.
+- Optimized: [Package - sprites] --> SpriteHandler.
+Collision handling can now sort using the X or Y axis.
+Will switch between the two based on which direction has the largest spread of sprite positions; this is determined by using variance (from statistics, could use standard deviation as well).
+- New Bench Test: Tested X vs Y sorting versus strict X sorting in collision handling in the SpriteHandler.

 02/12/16:
 - Renamed File: [Package - sprites] SpriteHandler --> SpriteHandler_Dangles.
 Will eventually be removed, keeping for just 1 more commit.
 - New File: [Package - sprites] SpriteHandler.
 The old SpriteHandler is now deprecated, it shall be known as SpriteHandler_Dangles.